techb/Trailhead-PlatformEvents/README.md

 - You can publish an event in SOAP API through the create() call or in Bulk API using batch jobs
 - Use Triggers to subscribe to events. ***ONLY SUPPORTS `after insert`***
   - `trigger TriggerName on Custom_Event__e (after insert) {`
+- Event triggers are run at System level and Asynchronously, and it's own execution process in Automated Process entity
+- Can't see Event Triggers debug log in dev console